ietf-gitwg/using-github/draft-thomson-git-using-github.md

 ## Communicating Policies

-Each Working Group MAY set its own policy as to whether and how it uses GitHub or GitLab.
-It is important that occasional participants in the WG and others accustomed to IETF tools be able to determine this and easily find the policy and GitHub or GitLab organization.
+Each Working Group MAY set its own policy as to whether and how it uses GitHub.
+It is important that occasional participants in the WG and others accustomed to IETF tools be able to determine this and easily find the policy and GitHub organization.

 A simple example of how to do this is to include a link to the GitHub organization on the WG Charter page in the datatracker under More Info.
 Similarly, if there are